Digital law

 Areas of expertise > Digital Law

-When a company wants to make itself known on the Internet or to offer its services and products online, it must register a domain name.
+When a company wants to make itself known on the internet or offer its services and products online, it must register a domain name.

-The domain name is therefore a distinctive sign for the company which has an important patrimonial value, especially since today the Internet is the means most used by consumers to obtain information about a company.
+The domain name is therefore a distinctive sign for the company, which has significant asset value, especially since the internet is now the means most used by consumers to find out about a company.

-Therefore, it is necessary for companies, in the same way as for trademarks, to take numerous precautions with regard to this new asset, both in terms of the choice of the domain name, the registration of the domain name and the life of the domain name by protecting it from all forms of attack by competitors, such as cybersquatting or typosquatting.
+Therefore, it is necessary for companies, in the same way as for trademark law, to take numerous precautions with regard to this new asset, both in terms of the choice of domain name, the registration of the domain name and the life of the domain name, protecting it from all forms of attack from competitors, such as cybersquatting or typosquatting.

 The choice of a domain name is therefore very important and must be carefully considered.
 Our firm, composed of lawyers specialized in digital law, assists you in the choice of your domain name and helps you to ensure the availability of the chosen name by conducting prior art searches on the name.
 The firm also assists you in all the procedures for registering your domain name and informs you of the renewal deadlines for your domain name.